-Go to the Emergency Room right away if you have any of the following:
+Go to the Emergency Room right away if your child has any of the following:

-- IV site in hand or arm becomes swollen and firm, cannot move fingers
+- Hand, arm, leg, or foot near the removed IV site becomes swollen and firm and cannot move fingers or toes.

-Children’s Skin Integrity Team is a group of advanced practice nurses that can help with infiltrations and extravasations.
+Children’s Wound Ostomy Care Practitioners Team is a group of advanced practice nurses that can help with infiltrations and extravasations.
 They are available during business hours for follow-up outpatient visits.
 Appointments can be scheduled by calling 651-220-6530.

 This information is not specific to your child, but provides general information.
-If you have questions, please call your doctor or clinic.
+If you have questions, please call your provider or clinic.